As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 12. An on-call schedule

-An on-call schedule involves employees being available during specific times of day, or days in general, when they may, or may not be called in to work.
+An on-call work timetable involves employees being available during specific times of day, or days in general, when they may (or may not) be called in to work.

-Example: A firefighter scheduled to work on-call needs to be in a 5-minute vicinity from the fire station during the scheduled days.
+Example: A firefighter scheduled to work on-call must be within a 5-minute vicinity of the fire station on the scheduled days.

 13. 9/80 work schedule

-In the first week, employees work 9 hours Monday through Thursday and 8 hours on Friday, which equals 44 work hours.
+In the first week, employees work 9 hours on Monday through Thursday and 8 hours on Friday, totaling 44 work hours.

 Example: Clif Bar is a company that offers this type of schedule.
-They believe that it creates a healthy, stress-free work environment and allows employees to do things they enjoy and spend time with their families.
+They believe that it fosters a healthy, stress-free work environment, allowing employees to do things they enjoy and spend time with their families.

 14. 4/10 work schedule

-Example: A 4/10 work schedule can be used in many industries.
-For example, a web developer can work for 10 hours a day, Monday through Thursday, and have a day off on Friday.
+Example: The 4/10 work schedule can be used in many industries.
+For instance, a web developer can work for 10 hours a day, Monday through Thursday, and have a day off on Friday.

-If you want to learn more about a 4-day work week, check out our article on this topic:
+If you want to learn more about a 4-day work week, check out our article:

 How best to create work schedules?

-Creating a proper work schedule requires careful preparation — at least if you want to avoid having to make additional changes and disrupting your team’s productivity.
+Creating a proper employee work schedule requires careful preparation — at least if you want to avoid making additional changes and disrupting your team’s productivity.

 That’s why we’ve carefully outlined each step you need to take to create a perfect work schedule for your team.